PlusLabNLP/PredictiveEngagement/README.md

 Run the preprocess.py in the pytorch_src directory.
 This script preprocess ConvAI dataset (train.json file taken from http://convai.io/2017/data/) to extract the dialogs with at least one turn (query and reply utterances).
 The outputs are:
 * ConvAI_convs_orig.txt : includes all 2099 conversations from ConvAI dataset with at least one turn of dialog
-* ConvAI_convs.txt : includes all conversations from ConvAI except the 50 dialogs used for AMT experiments (Table 2. in paper)
+* ConvAI_convs.txt : includes all conversations from ConvAI except the 50 dialogs used for AMT experiments (Table 2. of paper)
 * ConvAI_convs_train, ConvAI_convs_test, ConvAI_convs_valid: train/test/valid sets of conversations from ConvAI_convs.txt with the ratio of 60/20/20
 * ConvAI_utts_train.csv, ConvAI_utts_test.csv, ConvAI_utts_valid.csv: train/test/valid sets of utterances from ConvAI_convs.txt containing queries, replies and their corresponding engagement label used for utterance-level engagement classifier.